stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 }
 ```

-A barrier is used to synchronise access to images, buffers and memory objects.
-For the moment we only need the image barrier part of this object which is implemented as a nested local class:
+A _barrier_ is used to synchronise access to images, buffers and memory objects.

+For the current demo we only need the image barrier part which is implemented as a nested local class:

 ```java
 public class ImageBarrierBuilder {